-- 1. A sibling of a child who is currently enrolled in and intends to complete, or who has previously completed a 2-year (or optional 3 year) Preschool program. - A child whose mother or father completed a 2-year Preschool program at our Preschool. - 3.
-Children enrolled as per the chronological order of registration.
+- 1. A sibling of a child who is currently enrolled in and intends to complete, or who has previously completed, a 2-year (or optional 3-year) Preschool program. - 2.
+A child whose parent (mother or father) completed a 2-year Preschool program at our centre. - 3.
+Children enrolled based on the chronological order of registration.

-4 YEAR OLDS:

-From 2013, the Department of Education and Training (DET) will require all preschools / kindergartens to provide 15 hours/ week or 600 hours/annum of education to four-year-old children.
-Minimum attendance requirement for 4-year-old Montessori preschool program is 3 days.
-Additional days can be requested.
+4-YEAR-OLD PROGRAM

+Since 2013, the DET has required all early learning centres to offer 15 hours per week (600 hours per year) of funded education for four-year-old children.

+Minimum Attendance Requirement:

+Children enrolled in the 4-year-old Montessori Preschool Program must attend a minimum of 3 days per week.
+Additional days may be requested, subject to availability.